percona/percona-backup-mongodb/README.md

 - Run one `pbm-coordinator` service.
 - Run a local `pbm-agent` process for each `mongod` process, pointing them to the coordinator's hostname and RPC port.

-For details see "Installing" below.
+For details see [Installing](#Installing) below.

+*Tip:* backup setup is also the time to automate the deletion of older-than-needed backups.
+Delete from the remote store by cron job or, if your remote store supports it, by setting a retention policy.

 # Architecture

-Percona Backup for MongoDB uses a distributed client/server architecture to perform backup/restore actions.
-This architecture model was chosen to provide maximum scalability/flexibility.
+Percona Backup for MongoDB uses a distributed set of small client/server programs installed alongside your MongoDB nodes.

+In each replica set one of the pbm-agent processes connected the mongod nodes will be dynamically selected to backup data for the replicaset (or restore, when that happens).
+The coordinator process orchestrates which ones it will be at the time.
+The coordinator also synchronizes settings between them, such as the parameters of the remote backup store. ???

 ![MongoDB Replica Set](mongodb-replica-set.png)